 The famous Temperate House (opened in 1863) has been closed for some time to enable refurbishment and will not open again until May 2018, but Decimus Burton’s equally famous Palm House (1844) is still going strong, full, yesterday, of junior school parties wondering at the giant banana palms and betel trees.
 We wandered in at watering time and climbed the elaborate iron spiral staircase to the higher central walkway so as to claim some cooler air.
 But it was too sultry for us to stay for any but the most cursory of visits.

-Not so the Princess of Wales Conservatory which commemorates Princess Augusta, founder of the Gardens, with its ten environments, from the driest desert to the steamy tropics.
+Not so the Princess of Wales Conservatory which commemorates Princess Augusta, founder of the Gardens, (not Diana, Princess of Wales, as many imagine).
+This has ten environments, from the driest desert to the steamy tropics.
 If one felt too sweaty in the wet, tropical section one could always nip next door into the cool temperate environment.
 This glasshouse is, in its way, as wonderful a construction as Burton’s Palm House with its ability to control ten different climates ( visitors should read the signs, however, as some of the environments include ‘rain’ at set times ).

 One joy of re-visiting Kew is to reacquaint oneself with the older trees, the so-called Japanese Pagoda Tree which is actually from China and is shored up by a brick casing; the magnificent old weeping beech which, like some fabulous baobab has spawned a host of child trees within its massive dome and the Ginkgo, or maidenhair tree, which stands beside the equally feathery wisteria walk.